SERVING THE PACIFIC NORTHWEST

 STEP 8: Lay the stones

+• Now you’re ready to start laying your pavers.
 Starting at the 90° corner, lay the pavers, keeping the joint lines straight by using a string line.
 Use the click-drop method to lay the stones.
-First, click the stone tight against its neighbors, then drop it into place.
+To do this successfully, you’ll first want to click the stone tight against its neighbors, then drop it into place.
 Do not scoot pavers on the sand bed.

 STEP 9: Install edge restraint

-Set edge restraint on the gravel (remove excess bedding sand if necessary), secure using 10″ spikes in every third hole, and compact the paving stones.
+• You’ve got all of your pavers laid out.
+Great work!
+Next is a critical step to maintaining the longevity of your project, paver edging.
+Set the edge restraint on the gravel (remove excess bedding sand if necessary), and secure it down using 10″ spikes in every third hole.
+Then, you’ll want to compact the paving stones.

 STEP 10: Finish

-Sweep stone joints full of concrete sand and then compact again.
-Once you are done compacting, sweep off any remaining sand, pull up some chairs, and enjoy your new patio.
+• The final step is to sweep the stone joints full of concrete sand and then compact again.
+Once you are done compacting, sweep off any remaining sand, pull up some chairs, and enjoy your new patio!